Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Conjuration/Grease.md

     - A bit of pork rind or butter

 ## Description:
-Slick grease covers the ground in a 10-foot square centered on a point within range and turns it into difficult terrain for the duration.\nWhen the grease appears, each creature standing in its area must succeed on a Dexterity saving throw or fall prone.
+Slick grease covers the ground in a 10-foot square centered on a point within range and turns it into difficult terrain for the duration.

+When the grease appears, each creature standing in its area must succeed on a Dexterity saving throw or fall prone.
 A creature that enters the area or ends its turn there must also succeed on a Dexterity saving throw or fall prone.